tintin10q/computational-linguistics-summary/Classification/Native baiyes/Bayes rule.md

 ## Posterior p(c|d)
 This is how likely it is that you have an example of class c given the instance you are seeing.
 This is what we are after.
 You get this when running the formula.

-# Naive Bayes
+# Naïve Bayes
-Naive bayes than works by calculating like this:
+Naïve Bayes than works by calculating like this:

 $$C = \text{argmax}_{c \in C} P(c) \prod_{f \in F} p(f|c)$$